Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Generative Model Validity Checks

-\subsubsection{Face validity: Generating meaningful designs}
+\subsection{Face validity: Generating meaningful designs}

-We first show that our generative models are able to generate meaningful new designs.
-Intuitively, traditional GAN models can use a set of dog images to produce a new set of dog images.
-In our case, we need to show that our new model-generated designs are derived from the same theme as that of the input designs (i.e., graffiti).
+We first demonstrate the face validity of the generative models by showing their ability to generate meaningful product designs.
+Specifically, we need to show that our new model-generated designs are derived from the same theme as that of the input designs (i.e., graffiti).
 We start with a simple visual assessment.
 Figure \ref{fig:gan_graffiti} compares the real images and the new images generated by the trained DCGAN.
 We can see that the generated images are similar in style to the real images.
 At the same time, the generated images exhibit sufficient style variations, which guarantees that no modal collapse occurs during the training process.